 Users don't need coding skills to start working with Bubble, but it's not as simple as diving straight in.
 While the skills required aren't as challenging as learning to code, it helps if you have some basic tech-affinity or some comprehension of how a website works in general.
 That's why some users spend time getting to know the platform and even participate in classes to better understand Bubble.
 Alternatively, some decide to hire no-code and Bubble experts to build their app for them, as going down this route is still more affordable than hiring a developer to build a custom-coded app.

 For most people, Bubble is the no-code application of choice.
-Whether you're a no-code newbie or want to enhance your skills, check out the get access to the HuggyStudio academy and improve your no-coding skills to build the applications that will drive your business forward.
+Whether you're a no-code newbie or want to enhance your skills, check out our favourite Bubble tutorials and resources, and improve your no-coding skills to build the applications that will drive your business forward.